devonfw-tutorials/tutorials/cobigen-setup/files/cliExecutionCommands.md

 `cd devonfw`{{execute T1}}

-2. To make the command available to terminal we first need to execute the below command to refresh bashrc file.
-So that terminal can recognize the command.

-`. ~/.bashrc`{{execute T1}}

-3.Execute cobigen or cg and the man page should be printed.
+2.Execute cobigen or cg and the man page should be printed.
 Main entry point of the CLI.
 If no arguments are passed, man page will be printed.

-`cobigen`{{execute T1}}
+`devon cobigen`{{execute T1}}

-4. Use a valid CobiGen input file and run cobigen generate <pathToInputFile>.
+3. Use a valid CobiGen input file and run cobigen generate <pathToInputFile>.
 Note: On the first execution of the CLI, CobiGen will download all the needed dependencies, please be patient.

 A list of increments will be printed so that you can start the generation.

 # CLI update command
 command is "cobigen update".
 In which you can select the plugins whichever you want to update.

-`cobigen update`{{execute T1}}
+`devon cobigen update`{{execute T1}}